vedant7/osrframework/README.md

 1 - Description
 ---------------

-OSRFramework is a GNU AGPLv3+ set of libraries developed by i3visio to perform Open Source Intelligence tasks.
-They include references to a bunch of different applications related to username checking, DNS lookups, information leaks research, deep web search, regular expressions extraction and many others.
-At the same time, by means of ad-hoc Maltego transforms, OSRFramework provides a way of making these queries graphically as well as several interfaces to interact with like OSRFConsole or a Web interface.
+OSRFramework is a GNU AGPLv3+ set of libraries modularly developed by (i3visio) Yaiza Rubio and Félix Brezo to perform Open Source Intelligence tasks.
+In the framework, the authors include a series of applications related to username checking, DNS lookups, social media research, regular expressions extraction and many others.
+At the same time, by means of ad-hoc Maltego transforms, OSRFramework provides a way of making these queries graphically as well as including other interfaces to interact with it using the command line and a web server.

 2 - License: GNU AGPLv3+
 ------------------------